 - Supplemental material

-- Thesis/Dissertation Approval document and the SED Certification of Completion
+- SED Certification of Completion

-Step 1: Create an ETD Account and Begin Submission Process
+Step 1: Begin Submission Process

 Submission Process: Submission steps are outlined on the left menu.
 You will see the items checked off as you progress through the submission steps.
 You must click “Save & Continue” at the bottom of each page, even pages on which you do not enter any information.
 Using the left menu, you can return to any page and make changes until the point of final submission.